-The School of English and Modern Languages at Oxford Brooks University hosts Writing Fellows from the Royal Literary Fund (RLF) in London.
-The RLF is a charity which supports professional writers through a variety of schemes, and Oxford Brooks University was one of the pioneer hosts for the RLF Fellowship scheme.
+The School of Education, Humanities and Languages at Oxford Brookes University hosts Writing Fellows from the Royal Literary Fund (RLF) in London.
+The RLF is a charity which supports professional writers through a variety of schemes, and Oxford Brookes University was one of the pioneer hosts for the RLF Fellowship scheme.

 The RLF scheme places experienced writers into higher education institutions to offer confidential one-to-one tutorials to undergraduate and postgraduate students on any aspect of writing and presentation, whether academic assessed and non-assessed work, exam writing or seminar presentation.
 RLF Fellows can offer help across the full range of academic disciplines.
 All Oxford Brookes students who are in the UK at the time of the consultation are entitled to sign up.

 The Fellows’ office is T414 (Tonge Building) on the Gipsy Lane Campus.
 Students can make appointments by emailing the Fellows directly.
 The Royal Literary Fund Fellows only work between weeks 1 and 12 each semester.